jhrv/sensu-influxdb-extension/README.md

 However, if you set the **buffer_max_age** to 5 seconds, it will flush the buffer each time it exeeds this limit.

 I recommend testing different **buffer_size**s and **buffer_max_age**s depending on your environment and requirements.

+# Retry payload

+There are cases where the target InfluxDB endpoint is not available due to service or network unavailability.
+InfluxDB gives a response code of `204` on successful processing of the post request.
+If the request failed or gives a different return code, then the payload will be written to a file.
+You can process it later and send it to InfluxDB for once it is up.

+You can set the retry file in the influxdb.json by setting the variable `retry_file`.
+The default value is `/var/log/sensu/influxdb_retry_payload.log`.